Czech Republic student visa guide

 Upon arrival, students on a long-term visa or residence permit for study purposes must register with the Foreign Police within three working days.
 Furthermore, those with a long-term residence permit for study purposes might need to provide biometric data and obtain a biometric residence card.

-Upon completion of their studies, you can explore options for extending your stay, such as applying for a job seeker’s visa or a long-term residence permit based on other purposes.
+Upon completion of your studies, you can explore options for extending your stay, such as applying for a job seeker’s visa or a long-term residence permit based on other purposes.